BrianSeong99/Agglayer_PessimisticProof/README.md

 cargo prove build --output-directory pp-sp1-guest/elf
 ```

-Then you will get an elf file at `pessimistic-proof-bench/crates/program-sp1/elf/riscv32im-succinct-zkvm-elf`.

 You can then test the pessimsitic-proof-program in SP1 via this command at root folder:
 ```bash
 cd pessimistic-proof-bench